Gamelab-Istanbul/NgdroidApp/README.md

 All you have to do is opening GameCanvas and start coding your game.

 The framework is designed in the MVC pattern.
-If you need to create new classes for your menus and other views, you can simply extend BaseCanvas and set this child canvas as the current canvas.
+If you need to create new classes for your menus and other views, you can simply extend BaseCanvas and set this new child canvas as the current canvas.

 When you want to generate your own APK;